Handmade ceramic tableware, tiles and basins in Canberra, Australia

 Hi, Im Richilde! (pronounced Risheild) I spent my childhood traipsing around bare foot, learning to swim in the river across the road and generally feeling humiliatingly awkward in groups of more than two people, but get me with my besties and I became the extrovert.
 It still happens a bit, but at least now I can talk to people I don't know!

 I moved out of home at 15 so i could finish high school then spent my twenties traveling Australia, then Europe and India on the cheep, hitchhiking and volunteering for the most part.

-When I returned to Australia in 2008 I began pottery classes at the Carlton Art Centre in Melbourne, then I moved to Bellingen and was guided by John Tuckwell, before moving to Canberra to undertake a Bachelor of Visual Arts majoring in ceramics at the Australian National University, graduating in 2015.
+When I returned to Australia in 2008 I began pottery classes at the Carlton Art Centre in Melbourne, then I moved to Bellingen and was guided by John Tuckwell, before moving to Canberra to undertake a Bachelor of Visual Arts at the Australian National University, graduating in 2015.

 At the ANU School of Art + Design is where things started to click into place and I began to feel I'd finally(!) found my way.

 Now I'm a full time potter in my studio at the Watson Art Centre.

 I teach Introduction to clay on Wednesday evenings, Basic Wheel Throwing on Friday evenings and Basic Wheel Two on Sunday afternoons at the Canberra Potters Society.